EventStore/documentation/docs/cloud/faq/README.md

 #### Are there plans to support automatic disk resize?

-No, you have to resize the disks yourself, read the procedure in the [documentation](../ops/README.md#expanding-disks).
-Cloud providers set certain limitations on how often you can perform the disk resize operation, please follow your provider guidelines.
+Disks can be expanded on-demand in AWS and GCP, for Azure read the procedure in the [documentation](../ops/README.md#expanding-disks).

 ## Migrating to Cloud